ACP COVID-19 Resource Center

-Many ACP members own their own practices and/or are in charge of a staff.
+Many ACP members own their own practices and/or manage staff.

-*There might be some exceptions made for employers with less than 50 employees if the employer files a hardship exemptions with the Secretary of Labor.
+*There might be some exceptions made for employers with less than 50 employees if the employer files a hardship exemption with the Secretary of Labor.

 More information, including the mandatory posting, can be found at the Department of Labor’s webpage on COVID-19.